lazarulian/cs35L/notes/filesystems.md

 1. Write directly to a file `F`.
 But if some other program reads the file at the same time, problems could arise.
 You want to be able to update files (and databases) **atomically**.
 2. Write to a temporary file `F#` and then `mv F# F`.
 The downside obviously is that it occupies twice the space on drive.
 The upside is that because `mv` is **atomic**, any other processes attempting to use the file at the same time will either get the old file or the new file, not some intermediate state.

+&nbsp;
+&nbsp;
+&nbsp;

+## Navigating Through the File System

+### File Names

+---

+- there can be no slashes or no null characters
+- the file name component is something that you look up within the directory

+### Directory

+---

+- a table of filename components or pointers to files
+  - the pointers are large integers

+### How does NAME(i) Work - Happens for Every Program

+---

+- start at the beginning of the file name _f_
+- looks at the first character of _f_ and considers whether it is / or something else
+  - if it is / that means it is an absolute link → which allows for it to start at the root directory
+  - otherwise, it will start at the working directory
+- we walk through the name from left to right and then whenever we see a filename component, we look up that file in the directory that p is currently pointing at
+  - p changes as we go through the name (follow the pointers of the names that we find as we go through the filename)
+- if we encounter a symbolic link, we have to splice and substitute with the contents of the symlink rather keeping the original name of the symbolic link